GrungeElFz/Git_Editor.Selector/README.md

 - **Shell**: Zsh
 - **Git**: Installed and configured on your system.
-- **Supported Editors**: Ensure your preferred editors are installed and accessible via command line (e.g., `code` for VS Code, `cursor` for Cursor).
+- **Supported Editors**: Ensure your preferred editors are installed and accessible via command-line launcher.

   <br/>

 ---

 > **Note:**
-> Don't forget to install the command-line `PATH` for each IDE to make the IDE accessible from the command line.
+> Install the command-line `PATH` for each IDE to make the IDE accessible from the command line.
 > Here’s how you can do it for some common editors:
 > [Cursor](https://forum.cursor.com/t/how-to-open-cursor-from-terminal/3757/10),
 > [Visual Studio Code](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line),